Published Jan 30, 2026

-To avoid Exchange Online email disruption by April 30, 2026, ensure your servers and clients trust the DigiCert Global Root G2 CA. This is critical if you disable Windows CTL updates or use older/custom runtimes.
-Windows systems with default CTL updates enabled require no action.
+To avoid Exchange Online email disruption by March 15, 2026, organizations must trust the DigiCert Global Root G2 certificate authority.
+This affects those with disabled Windows CTL updates or using older/custom runtimes.
+Systems with default Windows CTL Updater enabled require no action.

 Introduction